chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 ### Required cell level schema fields (i.e. what goes in `obs`?)

+Table will also include scenrios where ontologies can be relaxed

 | `obs` column name                    | Expected Value| Description        |
 | ------------------------------------ |:-------------:| ------------------:|
 | 'tissue'                             |               |                    |